godotengine/godot-docs/classes/class_node.rst

 - :ref:`PackedStringArray<class_PackedStringArray>` **_get_configuration_warnings** **(** **)** |virtual| |const|

-The elements in the array returned from this method are displayed as warnings in the Scene Dock if the script that overrides it is a ``tool`` script.
+The elements in the array returned from this method are displayed as warnings in the Scene dock if the script that overrides it is a ``tool`` script.

 Returning an empty array produces no warnings.